mvysny/vaadin14-boot-example-maven/README.md

 The project packages itself in two ways:

 1. As a flatten uberjar (a jar with all dependencies unpacked inside, which you can simply launch with `java -jar`).
-   Please read below regarding inherent issues with flatten uberjars.
+   Please read below regarding inherent issues with flat uberjars.
    The deployable file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-uberjar.jar`
 2. As a zip file with dependencies.
 The file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-zip.zip`

 ## Running in production mode

-To build&run the uberjar:
+To build&run the flat uberjar:

 1. `mvn -C clean package -Pproduction`
 2. `cd target`